Budget Padding: Senate clears Finance Minister of complicity

-The Senate, Monday, cleared the Minister of Finance, Budget and National Planning, Mrs Zainab Ahmed, of any complicity in alleged insertions in budgetary provisions of some ministries, departments and agencies (MDAs).
+The Senate, yesterday, cleared the Minister of Finance, Budget and National Planning, Mrs Zainab Ahmed, of complicity in the alleged insertions in budgetary provisions of some ministries, departments and agencies (MDAs).

 This was as the apex legislative chamber berated what it perceived as a shoddy implementation of the National Social Investment Programme (NSIP) based on lack of records of verifiable beneficiaries.